TL;DR: Every Rodz webhook payload includes an

 - Node.js 18+ or Python 3.8+, depending on which implementation you plan to follow.
 Both examples below are self-contained.

 - Access to the raw request body.
-This is critical.
-Signature verification must be performed on the exact bytes Rodz sent, before any JSON parsing or middleware transformation.
-We will cover how to handle this in detail.
+This is the critical one.
+Signature verification must run on the exact bytes Rodz sent, before any JSON parsing or middleware transformation.
+More on how to handle this below.

 - Basic familiarity with HTTP headers and cryptographic hashing.
-You do not need to be a security expert, but understanding that a hash function maps arbitrary input to a fixed-length output will help.
+You don’t need a security background, but understanding that a hash function maps arbitrary input to a fixed-length output will help you follow the logic.

 How the Rodz Signature Scheme Works